 The Toybob cat is often referred to as one of the smallest of all cat breeds, and it is worth mentioning that the breed is not a miniaturized version of an established breed of cat.
-The breed is a naturally small to medium-sized (still well within the low range) bobbed tailed cat originated in Russia, and existing there for almost three decades.
-The Toybob is found in both a shorthair and longhair variety.
-The Toybob Shorthair is more common at this time as not all professional cat associations have yet approved the Longhair variety.
+The Toybob is a naturally small bobbed tailed cat originated in Russia, and existing there for over three decades.

 HEALTH & CARE

-- The Toybob has been in existence for nearly 30 years, but due to the Toybob’s ITCC breed club’s active worldwide promotion, they are fast growing in popularity amongst cat fanciers
+- The Toybob has been in existence for over 30 years, but due to the Toybob’s ITCC breed Club’s active worldwide promotion, they are fast growing in popularity amongst cat fanciers.

-- Toybobs are very social cats; they do not do well being in a one pet household or alone for long periods of time
+- Toybobs are very social cats; they do not do well being in a one pet household or alone for long periods.

 ABOUT THE AUTHOR

 Since her early childhood, Dr. Anna Gromova, DVM has owned many different types of animals as family pets, developing into a deep love for all animals and their well-being.
 Anna has been breeding the Toybob since 2010 and is the only breed at her “Bel-Moor’s” cattery in Moscow, Russia.

 Bel-Moor’s cattery is registered with TICA, CFF, CFA, ICU, MFA, and WCF.
 Anna is a veterinarian surgeon specializing in the care of large agricultural animals, as well as assists local Moscow residents with professional care for their small animals and pets.

 Anna is a graduate of the Agrarian Ural State University where she also obtained specialization in breeding and genetics.
 Anna’s spare time is now entirely dedicated and occupied with the passions of breeding, as well as promoting the Toybob breed across the Russian Cat Fancier associations and internationally.